Beating the AI Interview: Steps and How ClavePrep Can Help

 6. Check your setup

 For video or voice: stable internet, quiet room, good lighting, and a neutral background.
+Run a test call with a friend or use your laptop's camera app to verify audio levels.
+Position the camera at eye level so it feels like natural eye contact.
+Avoid backlighting (window behind you) which can make your face hard to see.
+A plain wall or bookshelf works well for a professional backdrop.
 Test your mic and camera before the real interview so you’re not distracted by tech issues.

 How ClavePrep can help